This service is a celebration of heroes and saints – and all the lessons we learn from them.

 In this multigenerational service, we will celebrate World Religions Day through stories, songs, and a ritual to honor the seven billion people on this planet who hold some sort of religious belief, ritual, practice, or tradition.

 Back in the mid 1980s, I moved to North Carolina.
-Now if you’ve ever lived in North Carolina, you know that the most important question is not “what’s your name” or “what do you do for a living” – it’s “What college basketball team do you support?”
-Because my friends were graduates of NC State … Continued
+Now if you’ve ever lived in North Carolina, you know that the most important question is not “what’s your name” or “what do you do for a living” – it’s “What college basketball team do … read more.

 How do the Buddhists deal with trials and tribulations?
 What can we learn from this perspective?